Publishing FAQ

 No.

-Would you be willing to chat over zoom or the phone and answer some more specific questions about publishing?
+Would you be willing to chat over zoom or the phone and answer some more specific questions about publishing and my career prospects?